jinykim0x80/1sanji/README.md

 Proof of Agricultural Products origin with Blockchain(EOS smart contract)

 ## Test
+This Project use the https://github.com/cryptokylin/CryptoKylin-Testnet and It need **docker**
+> Note: **You must starting docker. check above url.**

+> cd CryptoKylin-Testnet/fullnode

+> docker-compose -f docker-compose-kylin-init.yaml up -d

-This Project use the https://github.com/cryptokylin/CryptoKylin-Testnet before do testing, have to unlock wallet.
+before do testing, have to unlock wallet.
 There is 3step
 1. compile